TMRP Doctoral Training Partnership

 Bangor University

-How should the environmental impact of a pharmaceutical intervention be considered in the context of trial outcomes
+How should the environmental impact of medicines be considered in the context of trial outcomes?

 Institute of Cancer Research (ICR)